francescopapini/Prime-Table/README.txt

 If no number or more than one number is added, a message asking to insert one number only will appear.

-I have put all my methods under one class only (see prime_number.rb), as i thought it was enough for the complexity of the exercise.
+All the methods are under one class only (see prime_number.rb).

 I have used rspec to test each single method (in the file prime_number_spec.rb).